 Sponsors: EU Next Generation Internet (www.ngi.eu); the Communication and Social Robotics Labs, (www.combotlab.org); Shirley Papé Chair in Emerging Media, School of Journalism and Communication, University of Oregon.

-Annette N. Markham, Dalida M. Benfield, Gabriel Pereira, Christopher Bratton, JV Fuqua, Ann Light, Elizabeth Whitney, Justin Lacko, Sarah Schorr, Ramona Dremljuga, and Robert Ochschorn.
+Annette N Markham, Katrin Tildenberg, Gabriel Pereira, Elyzabeth Holford, Morna O’Connor, Ann Light, Elizabeth Whitney, Justin Lacko, Sarah Schorr, Ramona Dremljuga

-Interested participants need to register an expression of interest and intent to register before July 20, 2018.
-Please send an email to coordinator [at] futuremaking [dot] space that includes contact information, short bio, and motivation statement.
-Pre-registration will enable participants to have access to our planning materials and have some prior knowledge of our plan for the exhibition.
+Interested participants need to submit an expression of interest and intent to register for the conference before August 21, 2018, using this google form: https://goo.gl/forms/ch5mBZtluDkchuzp1 Pre-registration will enable participants to have access to our planning materials and have some prior knowledge of our plan for the exhibition.
 Late registration may be available Limit: 20 registrations [note, if you previously expressed interest, the system failed and you need to re-register using the form link above.
 If you have any problems or questions, contact firstname.lastname@example.org]

 This workshop is the first of a two-part event at the conference that showcases a social research experiment called “Museum of Random Memory” (MoRM).
 MoRM is an interactive exhibition performed by (in this case) a team of researchers, students, activists, artists, computer scientists, and other “uncurators.”
 MoRM exemplifies the meeting point of digital and material culture with a particular focus on activism through critical pedagogy.